yaitskov/RobinHood-pr0fit/README.md

 original attoparsec is not possible.

-Another minor feature is experimenting with Decimal type for lossless handling accound balance and average stock price.
+Another minor feature is experimenting with Decimal type for lossless handling account balance and average stock price.

 ## Usage